Lionward/tandemtwister/README.md

 # Contributions

-We welcome contributions from the community.
-If you find any issues or have suggestions for improvement, please open an issue or create a pull request.
+We welcome contributions from the community!
+If you find any issues or have suggestions for improvement, please [open an issue](https://github.com/Lionward/tandemtwister/issues) or create a pull request.

 # UpcomingFeatures